strmprivacy/docs/docs/01-overview/02-pii.md

-The most common flow of data processing at STRM Privacy is that the customer *does not receive the encryption keys* but instead requests a stream of *decrypted* events, where only events with adequate consent are visible, and with only those personal data attributes that correspond to the purposes.
+The most common flow of data processing at STRM Privacy is that the customer *does not receive the encryption keys* but instead requests a stream of *decrypted* events (which is not persisted), where only events with adequate consent are visible, and with only those personal data attributes that correspond to the purposes.

 Access to these data is delegated to the DPO of the customer.
-The data consumer in the company only has to explain the purpose of the data processing, whereupon the DPO will assign a set of required consent-levels, create an *output stream* with these events, and assign access credentials.
+The data consumer in the company only has to explain the purpose of the data processing, whereupon the DPO will assign a set of required consent-levels, create a *decrypted stream* with these events, and assign access credentials.

-## 1(e) No longer than necessary
+## No longer than necessary

+> _Article 5.1(e)_
+>
+> kept in a form which permits identification of data subjects for no
+> longer than is necessary for the purposes for which the personal data are processed

-STRM Privacy itself keeps the encrypted event data for 7 days [^2] for technical purposes, so that a temporary failure of processing on the customers site does not cause data loss.
+STRM Privacy itself keeps the encrypted event data for 7 days [^2] for technical purposes, so that a temporary failure of processing events does not cause data loss.
 During this time, the data can not be searched or queried in any meaningful way.

 The key idea is that the customer does *not keep* decrypted data for